 Core Components of a Drone-in-the-Box System

 A DIB system, as we mentioned, combines drone hardware, intelligent docking infrastructure, and mission control software.
-Let’s break down what each component does:
+Here is what each component does.

 1. The Drone